privacybydesign/pbdf-website/pages/en/irma-explanation.md

 themselves, instead of the foundation doing so indirectly --- currently, hopefully temporarily.

-Decentralised and centralised identity management systems do not exclude each other.
+Decentralized and centralized identity management systems do not exclude each other.
 In fact, they can work well together, for instance in the case of iDIN providing attributes for IRMA.
-IRMA can best be used for applications where privacy plays a (big) role and where attributes are needed that can not be organised easily in a centralised manner, for instance because of legal restrictions or lack of trust in central storage among users.
+IRMA can best be used for applications where privacy plays a (big) role and where attributes are needed that can not be organized easily in a centralized manner, for instance because of legal restrictions or lack of trust in central storage among users.
 IRMA can also handle "temporary" attributes, like an entry ticket for a concert, containing the name, date and location of the concert.
 In principle, you can buy such a ticket online and download it as attribute to your IRMA app.
 At the entrance of the concert you can disclose the ticket for verification, and subsequently delete it from your phone.
-(Such tickets are strictly personal non-transferrable, because they are cryptographically connected to your own personal IRMA app.)
+(Such tickets are strictly personal non-transferable, because they are cryptographically connected to your own personal IRMA app.)

-A subtle point is wheter IRMA outperforms centralised architectures since such architectures intrinsically have a single-point-of-failure;
+A subtle point is whether IRMA outperforms centralized architectures since such architectures intrinsically have a single-point-of-failure;
 if it goes down all authentication is disabled.
 In fact, IRMA also involves a small central *keyshare* component, as will be explained in